DeadCodeRising/inject-dependencies-into-your-filters/README.md

-Dead Code Rising code examples showing how to inject dependencies into your filters using Spring's DelegatingFilterProxy
+Dead Code Rising code examples showing how to inject dependencies into your filters using Spring's DelegatingFilterProxy.

+Read the article here.